Range Rules and Safety Polices

 The Pistol Pits

-• Follow ALL signage as to what type of firearms may be used in which pit
+Follow ALL signage as to what type of firearms are allowed in which pistol pits.

-• Only Pistol cartridges may be used on plate racks.
+1. Only pistol cartridges may be used on plate racks.
 No rifles cartridges allowed.
-Do NOT Damage the plate racks.
-Rounds limited to 1600 Feet Per Second or LESS
+Do NOT Damage the plate Racks.
+Rounds limited to 1600 feet per second or LESS

-• Members may bring commercially manufactured steel targets provided they are used in accordance with the manufactures instructions and placed up against the berms.
+2. Members may use commercially manufactured steel targets provided they are used in accordance with the manufacturer instructions and placed directly in front of the berms.

-• Members may bring their own cardboard or paper targets and place them on their own target stands provided they are not in line with the backer boards and are up against the berm.
+4. Members may bring their own cardboard or paper targets and place them on their own target stands, provided they are not in front of the backboards and obey the rules of the pit on the sign.
+These stands will be placed no further than five yards in front of the safety berm.

 Multi-Purpose Range